CiscoDevNet/intersight-powershell/docs/Set-IntersightStorageStoragePolicy.md

 ```

 ### -DefaultDriveMode
-Unconfigured drives at the time of deployment will move to the selected state.
+All unconfigured drives (non-user configured drives) will move to the selected state on deployment.
 Newly inserted drives will move to the selected state.
 Select Unconfigured Good option to retain the existing configuration.
 Select JBOD to move the unconfigured drives to JBOD state.
 Select RAID0 to create a RAID0 virtual drive on each of the unconfigured drives.
 If JBOD is selected, unconfigured drives will move to JBOD state on host reboot.
-If JBOD is selected, &apos;Use JBOD for Virtual Drive creation&apos; must be disabled.
-Unused Disks State should be &apos;No Change&apos; if Default Drive Mode is set to JBOD or RAID 0.
 This setting is applicable only to selected set of controllers on FI attached servers.\n* `UnconfiguredGood` - Newly inserted drives or on reboot, drives will remain the same state.\n* `Jbod` - Newly inserted drives or on reboot, drives will automatically move to JBOD state if drive state was UnconfiguredGood.\n* `RAID0` - Newly inserted drives or on reboot, virtual drives will be created, respective drives will move to Online state.

 ```yaml
 Type: StorageStoragePolicy.DefaultDriveModeEnum